several surgical instruments on a table and doctors in operation room

 Chiropractors

-Chiropractic care treats cervical and back strain injuries in a natural and non-invasive manner.
-Chiropractors’ skills and techniques focus on relieving neck pain and other whiplash effects, which can become a chronic condition if not treated.
+Chiropractors focus on relieving neck and shoulder pain and other whiplash effects, which can become chronic if not treated early.

-Chiropractic treatments can consist of a variety of spinal adjustments.
-They may effectively reduce symptoms by decreasing pain levels, muscle spasms, and tissue inflammation.
+Chiropractic treatments can include spinal adjustments, which may reduce symptoms by decreasing pain, muscle spasms, and tissue inflammation.

 Standard therapies chiropractors use include: